Debate heats up over using an anti-malaria drug for COVID-19 - KVIA

 Doctors are already prescribing the malaria drug to patients with COVID-19, a practice known as off-label prescribing.
 But Fauci has said more testing is needed before it’s clear that the drug works against the coronavirus and is safe for COVID-19 patients.

-Navarro told “Fox & Friends” that doctors in New York hospitals are already giving out the drug to COVID-19 patients and that health care workers are taking it in hopes it will protect them from being infected.
-He said the weekend standoff with Fauci was about whether the administration should take 29 million doses of the drug in FEMA warehouses and send them to hard-hit cities.
+Navarro told Fox News Channel’s “Fox & Friends” that doctors in New York hospitals are already giving out the drug to COVID-19 patients and that health care workers are taking it in hopes it will protect them from being infected.
+And while he acknowledged the Saturday debate with Fauci, he said that the focus was on whether the administration should take 29 million doses of the drug in Federal Emergency Management Agency warehouses and send them to hard-hit cities.

 “The media is trying to blow it up as a big big debate, but I can tell you that within the room the decision was a sound one, and it was unanimous,” Navarro said.